charlieccarey/bio/README.md

 blast uses a number of tricks to cut down on the work, this is still a very large computational job.

-I split up our 1,000,000 sequences into smaller files as sets of, maybe 1,000 sequences per file.
+I split up our 1,000,000 representative sequences into smaller files as sets of, maybe 1,000 sequences per file.
 So that is 1,000 files of 1,000 sequences each.
 Each file was distributed to worker nodes on the cluster, blast was ran on 2-4 CPU cores per input file.
 Over several jobs like this, I generated 1000s of such result files.
 Since I did not want to be constrained to looking at only the best hit for each input sequence, I preserved many of the next best hits for each input.
-The output files I think were ~500 Mb each.
-At 500 Mb x 1000 files, maybe 500 Gb of results for the larger jobs.
+The result files were on the order of 500 Gb for the larger jobs.
+I processed these on the cluster.

-As an aside, before starting these big jobs I had experimentally determined a reasonable number of CPU cores to use (Blast can use multiple CPUs), while not overwhelming any one node with too much memory demand (to avoid memory to disk writes).
+As an aside, before starting these jobs I had experimentally determined a reasonable number of CPU cores to use (Blast can use multiple CPUs), while not overwhelming any one node with too much memory demand (to avoid memory to disk writes).
 The number of sequences